danbev/learning-ai/notes/ggml.md

 ```
 Notice that this is performing another call to `ggml_gallocr_hash_get` with
 the name node/tensor (`a`) and then it is checking if the tensor is allocated
 or not.
-So the first thing that happens is hash node allocated field allocated
+So the first thing that happens is `hash_node` allocated field is set
-is set to true.
+to true.
 ```console
 (gdb) p galloc->hash_values[2]
 $88 = {n_children = 0, n_views = 0, buffer_id = 0, offset = 0, allocated = true}